Sharon, Massachusetts: Education

-In 2020, construction of a new high school building commenced and is scheduled for completion around the 2022–2023 school year.
-The old building, which is now well over sixty years old, will be demolished.
-The new building is being funded through taxpayers and a grant from the Massachusetts State.
+In 2020, construction of a new high school building commenced and was completed before the beginning of the 2022-2023 school year.
+The old building, which was well over sixty years old, was demolished during the 2022-2023 school year.
+The new Sharon High School opened at the beginning of the 2023-2024 school year.

 Infrastructure

 Transportation

 Commuter rail service from Boston's South Station is provided by the MBTA with a stop in Sharon on its Providence/Stoughton Line.
-There are no public bus or subway lines in Sharon.